knpuniversity/gulp/knpu/sass.md

 # Sass to CSS

-These dinosaurs are our test project!
-This is a Symfony project, but everything we'll do translates to any PHP project.
+Dinosaurs!
+Actually, these are our test project, and it's written in Symfony.
+But everything we'll do translates to any PHP project.

 But this look bad - it's messed up.
 And that's totally my fault.
 Open up the base layout - `app/Resources/view/base.html.twig`.
 I'm including Twitter